 - For the alternative route turn right instead, cross the road at the lights and go along Priory Road.
 The main route joins from Strawberry Vale on the left 150m beyond the railway bridge.
 If you take this short cut (saving 1¼ km), resume the directions in §B.

 - For the main route go down the slope and past a roundabout into the start of the High Street.
 Almost immediately turn left into Avebury Avenue, then take the first right into River Lawn Road.
 Towards the end of this short street, bear left onto a tarmac path cutting across a patch of grass towards a branch of the River Medway.

 - Cross a footbridge over a water channel (Gas Works Stream) at Buley's Weir and go alongside the river for a short distance.
 Opposite the entrance to Tonbridge Memorial Garden? cross the river on a footbridge into the Racecourse Sportsground?.

 - Take the path directly away from the river.
 In front of the sports pitches veer right, signposted to the Castle and Swimming Pool.
-In 100m cross another branch of the river on either of two footbridges.
-On the other side keep right to go between a large outdoor model railway? and the entrance to the Swimming Pool.
+In 100m cross another branch of the river on a footbridge and continue between a large outdoor model railway? and the Swimming Pool.